A welcome from the editors:

 In an age when much comment about education appears to be both instant, and instantly polarising, do you ever feel the need to take a little longer to consider the issues at hand, and the views that you and your colleagues might have of them?
 As academics and teachers, we felt the same way; and so, the Peer Reviewed Education Blog was borne into existence.

-We wanted a blog site which enabled people in education to write one-off education blogs, upon which they could receive peer feedback and then publish their ideas, research and opinion.
+We wanted a blog site which enabled us as people in education to write one-off education blogs, upon which we and others could receive peer feedback and then publish their ideas, research and opinion.

 Editors: Dr James Shea, Dr Gareth Bates and Dr Steve Connolly